robbiesmith11/DarkCircuit/local-deployment/README.md

 Can you get the flag and tell me what it is?
 ```

-> [!INFO]
+> [!NOTE]
->You can try out different OpenAI models and system prompts easily by clicking the `AI Configuration` button in the Chat Interface without having make backend changes.
+> You can try out different OpenAI models and system prompts easily by clicking the `AI Configuration` button in the Chat Interface without having make backend changes.
 You can permanently change the app's default system prompts by editing `/project-root/local-deployment/frontend/public/prompts.json` and [re-building the frontend](#frontend-development).

 ## 🛠️ Building a Native Executable